 GitHub action: Black Duck scan and publish to the CloudBees platform

-Use this action to scan repositories for dependency vulnerabilities with the Black Duck Software Composition Analysis (SCA) scanner, and then view comprehensive security results in the CloudBees platform.
+Use this action to scan repositories for dependency vulnerabilities with the Black Duck Software Composition Analysis (SCA) scanner, and then view comprehensive security results in CloudBees platform.
+You can also use the action output as a quality gate for the next step or job in your workflow.

 This action is available on the GitHub marketplace.